the young dreamers of nyc, straight up | look | i-D

 Peyton Olivia Knight, 18, St. Louis, Missouri

 What do you do?
 Most of the time I can be seen on magazine pages, but there's more to me than just a face.
-I'm very passionate about photography and I'm pretty into baking.
+I'm very passionate about photography.
 I'm pretty into baking as well because I have a massive sweet tooth; I had to learn how to cater to it.

 Describe yourself in five words.
 I swim against the current.